What's considered an effective rewards strategy has evolved in recent years.

 Recognition is another key part of this customized benefits strategy.
 The company offers bonuses and opportunities to move up various levels based on performance.
 "Each level offers something new," such as financial incentives or access to better shifts, Coppins says.
 This is coupled with consistent positive feedback on employee performance whenever it is warranted.
 "This is a big change because nursing often has somewhat adversarial relationships [between nurses and] management, so we emphasize our respect for their work," he says.

 Of course, offering these targeted benefits is only the starting point.
-Coppins also makes sure benefits investments are helping the company achieve its goals.
+Coppins also makes sure these benefits investments are helping the company achieve its goals.
 So far, the news is positive: Employee retention levels have almost doubled, and there has been a 40 percent increase in engagement, as measured by how many shifts individuals are taking per month.

 When in Doubt, Ask